harrybergin24/Trading-Volatility/Variance_swap_trading/backtest.md

 # Forecasting Volatility

-here we use a previous months variance to forecast the next 30 days, in the future I hope to change this possibly comparing different forecasts for volatilty.
+here we use a previous months variance to forecast the next 30 days, in the future I hope to change this possibly comparing different forecasts for volatility.
 ```python
 window = 21
 daily_variance_forecast = log_return_daily.rolling(window).var()